 The ideal is a carefully disciplined balancing of these two stances.
-Choosing and controlling, done with thought and care, can express various distinctly human capacities (moral judgment, a sense of beauty, wise stewardship of the world).
+Choosing and controlling, done with thought and care, express various distinctly human capacities (moral judgment, a sense of beauty, wise stewardship of the world).
 However, wisdom and prudence dictate that our engagements with the world should often take a gentler form—accepting moral realities that are unalterable and appreciating the messy richness of the social cultures inherited from our history (a clear influence of those conservative political philosophers – Burke, Scruton, and Oakeshott – admired by McPherson).
-Unfortunately we now find the choosing-controlling stance entrenched within our cultures.
+Unfortunately, we now find the choosing-controlling stance entrenched within our cultures.
 Sources and manifestations include a ‘scientific-technological mindset’ and fixation on grand projects that betray a ‘restless attempt’ to reform the world into a utopia (pp.7, 12, 116).

 I see many diverse attitudes and convictions at work in these sorts of claims.
 ‘Transcending’ our limits in the Pascalian sense seems integral to the human condition.
 It characterises human existence as such.
 However, displacement of an accepting-appreciating stance in favour of its muscular partner could be explained in terms of contingent social and historical developments.
 I sympathise with McPherson’s determination to provide a deeper philosophical anthropological narrative.
 Other cultural diagnosticians also tell similar stories about our inveterate incapacity to discipline our ‘cravings’ (as Buddhists say) and our impulses to impose our own parochial ways onto the world and the creatures in it (as Daoists say).
 Critics who dislike such anthropologically and metaphysically expansive narratives are not likely to accept McPherson’s approach.